 With Pride coming up next weekend we thought we’d give a shout out to all those ambidancetrous people in our scene!
 Check out these great emails that we have received recently.
-These are being published with the permission of the authors.

 Having just watched a SwingNation video about LGBTQ+ people in the swing dance community and with Pride coming soon I just wanted to express how grateful I am to be based in such an accepting and inclusive community.
 I enjoy dancing both roles and I would never feel afraid to ask men or women to lead or follow at a Swing Patrol event, whereas I have been at events outside of London (both in the UK and abroad) where I have been put down, isolated or ridiculed for wanting to dance a non-traditional role or with someone of the same gender.
 So a big thank you for your continued efforts in making Swing Patrol a truly inclusive community!

 I wanted to write & say how very much I appreciate that you all use gender-neutral language when teaching.
 As someone who often leads who isn’t male, I get so tired of follows smirking & saying, “Oh, you’re dancing as the man!” & I grit my teeth & say as politely as I can manage, “I’m not dancing as the man, I’m dancing as the lead.” & it’s so unpleasant to have this happen over & over.
 This happens way less at SP classes than elsewhere; I’m pretty sure that’s because of the example the teachers set in using “they” instead of “she” or “he” when giving instructions, whether students register that consciously or unconsciously (as well as when teachers explain at the start of class that you can dance whatever role you want, regardless of gender).